Gwen Stacy (Spider-Verse): Across the Spider-Verse

 Set over a year after the events of Into the Spider-Verse, the sequel gives Gwen more screen time and adds more depth to her backstory.
 In Across the Spider-Verse, her connection with Miles begins to be explored, with producer Amy Pascal calling the film a "love story" about the two.
+While mutual romantic feelings between the two characters are explored, Gwen keeps Miles at a distance throughout the film, fearing that Gwen Stacy falling for Spider-Man can never end well.

 The film's opening is centered on Gwen, with its narrative crosscut with visuals of her drumming intensely for her band, the Mary Janes.
 The narrative element of the opening focuses on her backstory and struggling relationship with her father, police captain George Stacy.
 It is revealed that Earth-65's Peter Parker turns into the Lizard after experimenting on himself.
 As the Lizard, Peter crashes a high school dance to attack his bullies.
 Gwen battles the Lizard as Spider-Woman, unaware that she's fighting Peter.
 During the battle, Peter is fatally wounded by debris and reverts to his human form before dying.
 Gwen is guilt-ridden upon realizing she inadvertently killed her best friend.
 Captain Stacy sees Spider-Woman at the scene and, thinking she is responsible for Peter's death, dedicates himself to arresting her.

 Wrongly accused of murdering Peter, Gwen becomes a fugitive while continuing to fight villains as Spider-Woman; she is seen fighting an interdimensional Italian Renaissance-themed version of the Vulture.
 During the fight, she meets Miguel O'Hara (known as Spider-Man 2099) and another Spider-Woman, Jess Drew.
 The latter is based on the Jessica Drew from Spider-Woman comics lore; in Across the Spider-Verse, she serves as Gwen's mentor and urges to include her in the Spider-Society, despite Miguel's initial push back.
 At the end of their battle with the Vulture, Gwen is again confronted by her father and in this moment, reveals her identity to him.
 He remains committed to arresting Spider-Woman, completely destroying his relationship with her.
 Reluctantly, Miguel allows Gwen to join the Spider-Society and she departs alongside him and Jess.